-A quick test of the instrument can be done by connecting it to a PC and installing the Sensor Manager software.
+A quick check of the instrument can be done by connecting it to a PC and installing the Sensor Manager software.
 See the chapters on installation and PC communication for directions.
+Please note that a separate power supply is required; the sensor cannot be powered from a USB port.

-- 1. At power-up the signal may have a temporary output level different from zero; an offset.
-Let this offset settle down. - 2.
-Check if the sensor reacts to light: expose the sensor to a strong light source, for instance a 100 W light bulb at 0.1 m distance.
+1. At power-up the signal may have a temporary output level different from zero; an offset.
+Let this offset settle down; it is a normal part of the power-up procedure.
+2. Check if the sensor reacts to light: expose the sensor to a strong light source, for instance a 100 W light bulb at 0.1 m distance.
 The signal should read > 100 W/m2 now.
 Darken the sensor either by putting something over it or switching off the light.
-The instrument irradiance output should go down and within one minute approach 0 W/m2. - 3.
-Remove the sun screen, (see chapter on installation of the sun screen).
-Inspect the bubble level. - 4.
-Inspect the instrument for any damage. - 5.
-Inspect if the humidity indicator is blue.
+The instrument irradiance output should go down and within one minute approach 0 W/m2.
+3. Remove the sun screen, (see chapter on installation of the sun screen).
+Inspect the bubble level.

+4. Inspect the instrument for any damage.

+5. Inspect if the humidity indicator is blue.
 Blue indicates dryness.
-The colour pink indicates it is humid: in the latter case replace the desiccant (see chapter on maintenance). - 6.
-Check the instrument serial number as indicated by the software against the label on the instrument and against the certificates provided with the instrument.
+The colour pink indicates it is humid: in the latter case replace the desiccant (see chapter on maintenance).

+6. Check the instrument serial number as indicated by the software against the label on the instrument and against the certificates provided with the instrument.